SABR Digital Library: Tigers by the Tale: Great Games at Michigan & Trumbull

 - E-book: Click here to download the e-book version of Tigers by the Tale: Great Games at Michigan & Trumbull for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on Tigers by the Tale: Great Games at Michigan & Trumbull paperback edition for $7.95 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on Tigers by the Tale: Great Games at Michigan & Trumbull paperback edition from the SABR Store ($10.99 includes shipping/tax).

 Buy the book